TLC Auto & Truck Repair Service Center

 A full NYS car inspection can take anywhere from 30 minutes to several hours to complete.
 The inspection will usually take much less time if there are no significant issues.
 Factors such as the vehicle’s condition, the complexity of required tests, and the workload at the inspection station can impact the overall duration of the inspection process.

-Estimated Time Of A NYS Inspection
+Estimated Time Of A NY State Inspection:

-- Reviewing documents: up to 15 minutes
+• Reviewing documents: up to 15 minutes

-- Road test: Up to 30 minutes
+• Road test: Up to 30 minutes

-- Physical inspection: ~1 hour
+• Physical inspection: ~1 hour

-- Mechanical & electric inspection: up to 3 hours
+• Mechanical & electric inspection: up to 3 hours

 Most safety and emission inspections will take around 2 hours.
 If your vehicle is in perfect condition, it might only take 30 minutes.
+So, how long does a car inspection take?
+While there’s no universal answer, being prepared and ensuring your vehicle meets all NY State inspection requirements can significantly reduce the time spent at the station.

 What is the NYS failed inspection grace period?